agerber/moregames/README.md

  automatically refactor the packages.
 Test the Game.java file by running it from your proJava.
 Right-click the new mario or sinistar dir, select git | add files to git, then commit and push.
 Continue to modify the source code.

+Added two older games: pacman and missile command. some of the code is not completely thread-safe.
+Be careful if you borrow code from these projects.